Planting tips for vegetable seeds and starts

 4. Gently cover and pat the seeds with your hand.
 Water lightly.

-Follow our garden board on Pinterest for more garden tips and tricks.
-Follow Angela Davis at Frugal Living NW’s board GARDEN on Pinterest.
+Find more gardening posts here or follow our garden board on Pinterest for more garden tips and tricks.

 This post may contain affiliate links.
 See the disclosure policy for more information.